Updated and revised by Jennifer Gracey, Web Content Strategist & Writer on 06/15/2023

 Google advertising comes in two varieties, each with its own flair.

-First, you have Google AdWords, the advertising displayed directly on the search results page.
-Second, there is the Google Display Network, the network of popular websites that allow Google advertising in columns and banners.
+Firstly, you have Google AdWords.
+In a nutshell, this is the advertising displayed directly on the search results page.
+Secondly, there is the Google Display Network.
+This is the network of popular websites that have granted Google advertising permissions to display ads in columns and banners on their various web pages.

 What Is Google AdWords?